Diver Certification Equivalences

 Cenote Coop One (Big Hole), a.k.a.
 Tam Hol in Maya

-The cave system’s maximum depth of the Coop One section is 45 ft (13.7 m).
+The maximum depth of the Coop One section of the cave system is 45 ft (13.7 m).
 You will find the permanent line on the far side from where you walk down a ramp and past the wooden deck with a ladder leading straight up to the surface.

 K’oox Baal Cave system map